 The Supporting Documents Form may assist you in obtaining the required evidence about your disability or medical condition from your health professional.
 Your health professional can send documentation and/or the Supporting Document Form straight back to Equitable Learning Services by fax or email so you can have provisions put in place as soon as possible.

-Three versions of the same form are linked below in different formats.
+Two versions of the same form are linked below in different formats.
 The different formats are provided for your flexibility.